-From climbing trees to working in hotels and corporate businesses, School of Business and Tourism staff support our students to embark on internships in a range of roles and in high places... like Ryan Traise, who did his internship at TreeTop Challenge in QLD during the final year of his tourism management degree.
+From climbing trees to working in hotels and corporate businesses, staff support our students to embark on internships in a range of roles and in high places... like Ryan Traise, who did his internship at TreeTop Challenge in QLD during the final year of his tourism management degree.

 “The internship gave me a deeper understanding of business fundamentals, an opportunity to see how a business fits into the tourism industry, what can influence its success, and how it can be improved”, says Ryan.

 Since graduating in 2016, Ryan secured a full-time position as the Operations Manager of TreeTop Challenge.
 Based at Currumbin in south-east Queensland, he oversees up to 45 staff across three of the adventure park’s locations, including at Mt Tambourine and the Sunshine Coast.